-Welcome to the fourth installment of the annual Year-End Awards here at The Hockey Writers.
+Welcome to the seventh annual installment of our Year-End Awards here at The Hockey Writers.

-At the conclusion of every National Hockey League season, we ask all active writers to submit their picks for the following categories.
-Voting was conducted by e-mail between April 16 and June 1, while voters were instructed to provide up to three choices (a first, second and third-place vote) for each category, focusing on regular season accomplishments.
-All active THW contributors were eligible to vote, regardless of if they were brand new or a seasoned veteran.
+At the conclusion of every National Hockey League regular season, we ask all active writers to submit their picks for the following categories.
+Voting was conducted by e-mail between April 9 and May 10, while voters were instructed to provide up to three choices (a first, second and third-place vote) for each category.
+All active THW contributors were eligible to vote, regardless of their experience level.

 First place votes were worth 5 points, second place votes were worth 3 points and third place votes worth 1 point apiece.
 Ties were broken by way of first place votes.
-Overall, 16 ballots were cast for the awards.
+Overall, 13 ballots were cast for these awards.